EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada

 Notice

-The application submission period for funding under EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada is now closed.
+The application submission period for funding under EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada is now open.

 Please contact us by email at EcoActionStream2-EcoActionVolet2@cwa-aec.gc.ca for more information.

-EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada will fund projects related to the following objectives:
+EcoAction Stream 2: Freshwater Sustainability and Innovation across Canada will fund projects related to one of the following objectives:

 - Pilot innovative and/or clean technology solutions to improve freshwater quality and/or freshwater ecosystem health that not only address local issues but are able to be applied across Canada.